wbzyl/nosql-tutorial/lib/views/main.md

 relational solutions to just 13 minutes.”, cytat z [Breaking free of structured data](http://www.itworld.com/data-centerservers/172477/nosql-breaking-free-structured-data)

+[26.01.2012] [jSlate](http://jslate.com/) – Dashboarding with no restrictions.
+jSlate is a blank slate where you can track and visualize anything you want, in any way you want.

 [22.01.2012] Brett Kiefer.
 [The Trello Tech Stack](http://blog.fogcreek.com/the-trello-tech-stack/).